teivah/100-go-mistakes/docs/mistakes.md

 The break statement doesn’t terminate the `for` loop: it terminates the `switch` statement, instead.
 Hence, instead of iterating from 0 to 2, this code iterates from 0 to 4: `0 1 2 3 4`.

-One essential rule to keep in mind is that a `break` statement terminates the execu- tion of the innermost `for`, `switch`, or `select` statement.
+One essential rule to keep in mind is that a `break` statement terminates the execution of the innermost `for`, `switch`, or `select` statement.
 In the previous example, it terminates the `switch` statement.

 To break the loop instead of the `switch` statement, the most idiomatic way is to use a label: